-Michael brown photo by Nader Abushhab nbma.photography It's easy.
+Michael brown photo by Nader Abushhab nbma.photography

-In his career, Michael Brown has excelled as both an adventure athlete and as a filmmaker.
+Michael Brown has excelled as an adventure athlete and filmmaker in his career.
 He has been to the summit of Mount Everest five times, each time with cameras rolling.
-His work as a director and cinematographer spans all seven continents and has won many film festivals and industry awards, including three national Emmy Awards.
-Michael is also a recipient of the International Alliance For Mountain Film's 'Grand Prix' awards at the Banff Mountain Film Festival, the Explorers Festival's 'Camera Extreme,' and the Giant Screen Cinema Association (IMAX) 'Outstanding Cinematography' Award.
+His work as a director and cinematographer covering adventure sports, including caving, kayaking, and mountain climbing, spans all seven continents.
+His work has won many film festivals and industry awards, including three national Emmy Awards and the Giant Screen Cinema Association (IMAX) 'Outstanding Cinematography' Award.
+Michael is also a recipient of the International Alliance For Mountain Film's Grand Prix and the Explorers Festival's Camera Extreme.

 Michael's cinematography has captured mountain climbing for giant-screen IMAX movies, ice caves for NOVA, tornadoes for Discovery, science at the South Pole for National Geographic, and avalanches for the BBC.
 Outside Magazine describes the cerebral filmmaker as a "swashbuckling librarian," and Men's Journal calls him "a master of gut-dropping action."